Dpdl-io/DpdlEngine/doc/Dpdl_howto.md

 println("done")
 ```

-Note: On JavaME and J2ME platforms, the platform specific Record Store is used (javax.microedition.rms.RecordStore), without the need to
+Note: On JavaME and J2ME platforms, the platform specific Record Store is used transparently (javax.microedition.rms.RecordStore), without the need to
 adapt the code.